 Staff is available for response at all times through central dispatch at the Police Department.
-The Health Department participates as a member of the Emergency Management Team and develops and updates the annexes that the department is responsible for.
-All divisions are utilized when indicated for natural disasters or bio /chemical events.
+The Health Department participates as a member of the Emergency Management Team, developing and updating the annexes for which the Health Department is responsible.
+All divisions are involved when indicated for natural disasters or bio /chemical events.

 Hazardous Substance Response

-Releases of hazardous substances (biological or chemical) into the air, waters, or on land are investigated in conjunction with the Essex Regional Health Commission and according to homeland security guidelines and our emergency management plan.
+The Environmental Division investigates any release of hazardous substances (biological or chemical) into the air, waters, or on land in conjunction with the Essex Regional Health Commission and according to homeland security guidelines and our emergency management plan.

-The division performs annual inspections of long-term care centers, assisted living facilities, rehabilitation centers, and public and private schools.
+The Environmental Division performs annual inspections of long-term care centers, assisted living facilities, rehabilitation centers, and public and private schools.

-The staff investigates and issues abatement orders for conditions that would contribute to mosquito breeding, such as stagnant water from abandoned swimming pools, tires, or containers.
-The environmental specialists work with the Essex County Mosquito Control in areas that need treatment.
+The Environmental Health staff investigates and issues abatement orders for conditions that would contribute to mosquito breeding, such as stagnant water from abandoned swimming pools, tires, or containers.
+Our environmental specialists work with the Essex County Mosquito Control in areas that need treatment.
 Mosquitoes that feed on birds infected with the West Nile Virus may transmit this disease and other diseases to humans.

-The environmental staff reviews plans for new food establishment construction and alterations to existing establishments.
+The Environmental Health staff reviews plans for new food establishment construction and alterations to existing establishments.
 Inspectors also review plans for swimming pool and whirlpool construction, individual sewage disposal systems, and massage establishments.

 Public Health Nuisance Complaints

-The division is liaison to the Superfund project for the township.
-Questions, advice, and literature regarding general radon information and testing is available to West Orange residents.
+The division is liaison to the Superfund project for the Township.
+Questions, advice, and literature regarding general radon information and testing is available to Livingston residents.

 Recreational Bathing Places